 For the purpose of simplifying the points under this principle, I’ve outlined them below:

 1. Implement Data and Privacy Security Measures in your office

 If your business discloses personal information to an overseas recipient, you must take reasonable steps to ensure that the recipient does not breach the APPs in connection with the personal information.

-This means that you have to implement an anti-recording policy in the office, or use software that effectively keeps people away from accessing personal information outside work.
+This means that you have to implement an anti-recording policy in the office or use software that effectively keeps people away from accessing personal information outside of work.

 2. Acknowledge accountability for Data Breach

 An Australian entity may still be held accountable for the practices or acts of an overseas recipient which result in a breach even if they have taken reasonable steps.

 However, the Office of the Australian Information Commissioner (OAIC) will take into account the reasonable steps followed when resolving the matter.